Is This Loss Informative? Faster Text-to-Image Customization by Tracking Objective Dynamics: The impact of the batch size on convergence dynamics

+As we increase the batch size for our evaluation objective, we sample a more diverse range of timesteps, making the loss less dependent on the random seed and more indicative of convergence. \cref{fig:smallbatch} provides an illustration of this phenomenon.

-In this section, we provide the results of training in a regular Textual Inversion setup with much larger batches.
+Moreover, we provide the results of training in a regular Textual Inversion setup with much larger batches.
 As we demonstrate in~\cref{fig:loss_by_batch}, the loss dynamics remain the same even if we increase the batch size to 128, which is 64 times larger than the default one and thus requires 64x more time for a single optimization step.

-Although the gradient norm of training runs with extremely large batches (shown in~\cref{fig:grads_by_batch}) begins to display behavior that is more indicative of convergence, using such batches is less practical than using an early stopping criterion.
+Although the gradient norm of training runs with extremely large batches begins to display convergence (see~\cref{fig:grads_by_batch}), using the batches of this size is less practical than using an early stopping criterion.
 Specifically, when training with these batch sizes, the quality of samples reaches its peak at approximately 250 training steps.
-This corresponds to $\approx$ 16,000 forward and backward passes with the batch size of 4 (or 8,000 with the batch size of 8 --- the largest size that fits into an 80GB GPU for SD) and thus gives no meaningful speedup to the inversion procedure.
+This corresponds to $\approx$ 16,000 forward and backward passes with the batch size of 4 (or 8,000 with the batch size of 8 --- the largest size that fits into an 80GB GPU for Stable Diffusion) and thus gives no meaningful speedup to the inversion procedure.